Perpetual is committed to protecting your privacy and safeguarding your personal information.

 - other consultants.

-In some circumstances, personal information may be disclosed to Perpetual related entities and third parties in jurisdictions including, but not limited, Australia, New Zealand, Singapore, United Kingdom, Ireland, the United States of America and India.
+In some circumstances, personal information may be disclosed to Perpetual related entities and third parties in jurisdictions including, but not limited to, Australia, New Zealand, Singapore, United Kingdom, Ireland, the Netherlands, the United States of America and India.

 Where we disclose your information to our service providers, we will take steps to ensure that they are authorised to only use personal information in order to perform the functions required by Perpetual.